natalieagus/50002/docs/Labs/mhp.md

 <span style="color:red; font-weight: bold;">For the purpose of this lab</span>, when the LED is ON, it means that pin 3 (1Y) supplies a **high voltage** (which results in current flowing through the LED and power dissipated to light up the bulb).
 Let's name this **HIGH VOLTAGE** condition as **digital value `1`**.
 In other words, we say that pin 3 (1Y) supplies digital value `1` to the LED if the LED is lit up.

 The LED itself is just a "tool" that we use to read the voltage value of pin 3 (1Y).
 If the voltage is HIGH enough, our LED is ON.
 Otherwise, our LED is OFF.
-We <span style="color:red; font-weight: bold;">dont really care</span> about the actual voltage value of pin 3 (1Y), only that it is a **HIGH VOLTAGE**: <span style="color:red; font-weight: bold;">higher than the lowest voltage in the circuit</span>, which is the battery's (-) terminal.
+We <span style="color:red; font-weight: bold;">don't really care</span> about the actual voltage value of pin 3 (1Y), only that it is a **HIGH VOLTAGE**: <span style="color:red; font-weight: bold;">higher than the lowest voltage in the circuit</span>, which is the battery's (-) terminal.

 #### Digital value `0`
 Similarly, <span style="color:red; font-weight: bold;">for the purpose of this lab</span>, when the LED is OFF (at least to the naked eye), it means that pin 3 (1Y) supplies a **low voltage**.
 It does not necessarily mean that it is 0V, but **low enough** in comparison to the highest voltage point in the entire circuit which is the battery's (+) terminal.
 In other words, we say that pin 3 (1Y) supplies digital value `0` to the LED if the led is **not** lit up.